Holly guide: why it has leaves in winter, and which plants have berries

 The male has four prominent, pollen-bearing stamens that splay out in an ‘X’ shape, seen in spring and summer, from May.

 The female has a fat green ‘boss’ in the middle.
 This is the ovary, which forms the base of the yellowish stigma.
 There are also four stamens, but these don’t produce pollen.
 The flowering season is the same as the male.

 Holly leaves are evergreen.
 New low growth has more spines as it is within the browsing zone of deer - leaves that are above 2–3m are smoother-edged.
 Fallen holly leaves decay very slowly – look out for their paper-thin skeletons on the ground.

 What eats holly?

-Holly is a key foodplant for about 30 species of invertebrate, including the caterpillars of lovely insects such as the holly blue butterfly and privet hawkmoth.
+Holly is a key foodplant for about 30 species of invertebrate, including the caterpillars of insects such as the holly blue butterfly (adult pictured below) and privet hawkmoth.

 Main image: A robin on a branch of holly in the snow. © Andrew Howe/Getty